OpenSig/opensig-btc/README.md

 ```
 opensig verify opensig-whitepaper.pdf
 ```
-You should see my public blockchain address (121GfwxgvdEUck7Xb4d5wbMnf7Xm2b4zw3) and the date I signed the file.
+You should see my public identity (OPENSIG-121GfwxgvdEUck7Xb4d5wbMnf7Xm2b4zw3-btc) and the date I signed the file.

 When you have some funds you can try signing files...
 ```